IcaroAF/icaro-resume/icaroaf-en.md

 ## Summary

 Web back-end developer, with experience in web application development using NodeJS, Express, PostgreSQL, Git, among other technologies.
 Currently I work in an early-stage startup, where I help the front-end with the development of APIs and integrations with services like GCP, Firebase and Gitlab CI/CD.
 I also have knowledge in Typescript, MongoDB, NestJS among other technologies.
+I also have knowledge and professional experience in the area of marketing and communication, helping me to have a broader vision about product development.

 ## Experience